IrynaUkr/cinnamon-seating-challenge/README.md

 2. booking  seats.

-To book Seat we need to iterate from the beginning seats A1 to the end C5 and find seat which is not allocated.
+**To book Seat we need**
+* iterate from the beginning seats A1 to the end C5
+* find seat which is not allocated.
-Mark it as allocated and accept booking for customer.
+* mark it as allocated and accept booking for customer.

+As for storing seats in Auditorium was used ArrayList data structure, we use it advantages, sequential storing data in adding order.
+What let as book seats according to Business Requirements order.

-The  method book Seat returns List  of booked seats
+The  method book Seat returns List  of booked seats, and in UI we can get all information of booked seats.